giangc/k8s-journey/k8s-practices/list.md

 ## List of online practices that I went thru for later process of reflection.

+### General tips:
+1. How can I craft the complex K8s component in yaml?
+  > Basically just create everything imperatively, using kubectl and output it into a yaml file.
+Then we can start it from there.

+2. General practices that could cover most of the content of the CKA?
+  > Setup cluster architecture: cluster in install, config, inspect, etc. Networking: cluster to cluster
+  > Stateful App, Stateless App:
+    - General topics: Networking, Security(AppAmor), Scheduler, Monitoring(probably prometheus, grafana, etc.), CICD setup(Docker hub, Helm, etc.)
+    - K8s component: Node, Pod, Service, kubescheduler, etcd, PV, PVC, StorageName.

+3. What I never covered?
+  > Test??? e2e node test.

 ### Messy practices

 - [katacoda-boxboat: Deployment](https://www.katacoda.com/boxboat/courses/kubernetes-basic/module-4)